zappmonkey/reactphp-sqlite/README.md

 is inherently blocking, so this method will spawn an SQLite worker process to run all SQLite commands and queries in a separate process without blocking the main process.
-On Windows, it uses a temporary network socket for this communication, on all other platforms it communicates over standard process I/O pipes.
+On Windows, it uses a temporary network socket for this communication, on all other platforms, it communicates over standard process I/O pipes.

 ```php